itchyny/lightline.vim/README.md

         \   'my_filename': 'MyFilename', ...
 ```

 This is the end of the tutorial.
+For more information, see `:help lightline`.
 Good luck with your nice statuslines.